Skip to main content

 2. Edit the myRec.txt file in an external text editor and replace the variable values with other values that you want to load into the recipe definition in CODESYS.
 Save the file.

-3. In the recipe definition, click the myRec column and in the context menu click Load Recipe.
+3. In the recipe definition, click the myRec column and in the context menu click the Load Recipe command.

 A dialog prompt notifies you about the possibly needing to perform an online change when logging in again.
 An online change is necessary when you change the current values of the recipe variables by loading the recipe.